Chapter 13 : Facts or Rumors

 Neville stood cautiously and picked up the paper with extreme trepidation.
 What had she read in the paper that had her livid?
 And who had given it to her?
 He sat back in his chair before opening it.
 The article stared at him from the front page.
 It wasn’t difficult to know which article she was livid about.
 He read the last word and swallowed hard.

 “I told you at the funeral to not have that look upon your face.
-You disobeyed me.
-And now what we will face?”
+You disobeyed me and now what we will face?”
 She frowned sternly at him.
-“You are aware that this coming year it has been made mandatory by the Ministry for every minor to attend Hogwarts?
-Think tonight how you may be treated by the Ministry this year while at school.
+“You are aware that there are those in the Ministry who want it to be mandatory for every minor to attend Hogwarts?
+I want you to consider how the Ministry might view your actions as well as what the proper etiquette should have been.
 You will tell me tomorrow at breakfast.”

 “Yes, Gran,” Neville replied softly.
 He kept the newspaper in his hand as he went back up to his bedroom.
 This was more than a disaster.